 Below is a brief comparison of PINs and passwords to help determine the most secure and effective of the two options.

-That means that should your PC get into the wrong hands, the infiltrator or thief will be unable to access your Microsoft account, thus keePINg your sensitive emails or cloud-stored items safe.
+That means that should your PC get into the wrong hands, the infiltrator or thief cannot access your Microsoft account, thus keeping your sensitive emails or cloud-stored items safe.

-That’s because, unlike PINs that are stored locally, Microsoft passwords are cloud-stored and used to access the entire account.
+Unlike PINs stored locally, Microsoft passwords are cloud-stored and used to access the entire account.